New Critical Care Paramedic Program helping to advance profession in Nova Scotia

 The inaugural critical care paramedic class: (L to R) Joel Connolly, Ryan Fitzpatrick, Jason Tulk, Matt Dumaresque, Joan MacNeil, Michelle Brown

-“The individuals participating are the perfect individuals to be in this pilot program,” says Sean Teed, a licensed critical care paramedic and a Critical Care Paramedic Program Educator with the Registered Nurses Professional Development Centre.
+“The individuals participating are the perfect individuals to be in this pilot program,” says Sean Teed, a licensed critical care paramedic and a Critical Care Paramedic Program Educator with the Nova Scotia Health Learning Institute for Health Care Providers.
 “They’re keen, they’re hardworking, they’re intelligent.
 They take initiative, and have a thirst for knowledge.”

 Fagan agrees.
 “These are strong and experienced advanced care paramedics who I just know are going to do fabulous things as critical care paramedics.
 They blow me away every day, and I’m humbled every time I’m in their presence.”